Text Recruiting – Everything You Need to Know

 How to get started with text recruiting

-In the world of recruitment and HR, text messaging can be a game-changer, saving time, money and hassle during the recruiting process.
-It's ideal for short, concise communications like promoting specific jobs, confirming job applications, sending interview reminders, or maintaining contact with potential candidates.
+In the world of recruitment and HR, text messaging can be a game-changer, saving time, money, and hassle during the recruiting process.
+It's ideal for sending various types of recruitment messages, from promoting specific jobs and confirming job applications to sending phone interview reminders and maintaining long-term contact with potential candidates for the future.

 Text recruiting can also enhance the candidate experience – SMS is a direct and personal channel where job seekers appreciate being contacted.

 Ready to start texting as part of your recruitment strategy?
 Contact us today to see how Messente can help.
-Or register here to get started for free.
+Or register here to get started with our text recruiting software for free.